Magicone111/rubycoin/doc/raspberry-pi.md

 Staking on a Raspberry Pi
 ===================================

-The Raspberry Pi is a series of small single-board computers intended to promote the teaching of basic computer science in schools and in developing countries.
+The Raspberry Pi is a series of small single-board computers intended to promote the teaching of basic computer science in schools and developing countries.
 Rubycoin can stake on these devices.

 ## Raspbian

 * Increase swap memory

-        sudo sed -i 's/CONF_SWAPSIZE=100/CONF_SWAPSIZE=1024/g' /etc/dphys-swapfile
+        $ sudo sed -i 's/CONF_SWAPSIZE=100/CONF_SWAPSIZE=1024/g' /etc/dphys-swapfile

 * Restart service